Pregnancy Loss & Support

 First & Second Trimester Loss Support Group

-This group is designed for individuals who have had a first or second trimester pregnancy loss in this last year and meets via ZOOM every other Friday at noon.
+This group is designed for individuals who have experienced a first or second trimester pregnancy loss (up to 24 weeks) and meets via ZOOM every other Friday at noon.

-Facilitated by Lauri Pasch PhD (psychologist) and Patricia Robertson MD (high risk obstetrician).
+Facilitated by Lauri Pasch, PhD,psychologist at the Center for Reproductive Health and by Patricia Robertson, MD, UCSF obstetrician at UCSF Obstetrics and Gynecology Mission Bay, who specializes in high risk pregnancies.
 The group starts and ends with a mindfulness practice, and education and support are provided.
 For part of the group, the participants are placed into breakout rooms to talk with someone else who has also had a loss, to know they are not alone.
 You can decide how much to share, or just listen.

 Register in advance through the UCSF Women’s Health Resource Center member portal or call (415) 514-2670.